 • HVAC service manager, $71,176 average salary

-There is a lot of room for specialization in the HVAC industry, and continuing education and certification opportunities offer access to even higher salaries.
+There is a lot of room for specialization in the HVAC industry, and continuing education and certification opportunities open doors for niche positions with great salaries.
 For example, master engineers who can manage projects and design custom HVAC systems could earn six figures annually.
-Larger salaries are also more likely if you have experience with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.
+Larger salaries are also more common when working with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.

 What States Need HVAC Workers the Most